What are Nested Classes and Why Do We Use Them?

 To achieve this, it's necessary to instantiate the inner class using the syntax OuterClass.InnerClass from an external context.

-Non-static nested classes have access to both static and instance members of the outer class.
+- Can access both static and instance members of the outer class.

 using System;